Research

 Understanding Hierarchies and Inequality

 Hierarchies and inequalities are ubiquitous in organizational and social settings, influencing resource distribution and individual treatment.
-My research explores why these hierarchies persist and how dominant groups maintain their status.
-By using experimental methods, I uncover the motivations behind people's behaviors and design interventions to address these inequalities.
+My research explores the individual motivations and behaviors that enable these hierarchies to persist, with an eye toward designing interventions to address these inequalities.

 Framing Inequality

-The framing of inequality significantly impacts perceptions and responses.
-Describing disparities as minority disadvantages focuses on subordinate groups' shortcomings, while framing them as advantages for dominant groups highlights the latter's privileges.
-My research shows that dominant group members prefer the disadvantage frame to avoid implicating themselves in the inequality.
+The framing of inequality significantly impacts how people perceive and respond to it.
+Describing disparities as disadvantages focuses on subordinate groups' shortcomings, while framing them as advantages for dominant groups highlights the latter's privileges.
+These have important implications for people’s willingness to remedy inequalities.

 Implications for Diversity and Inclusion

-Understanding these dynamics is crucial for organizations committed to diversity and inclusion.
-Superficial egalitarian efforts might only serve as window dressing, masking the true intent of maintaining existing hierarchies.
-Effective interventions must go beyond open dialogue and address the underlying motivations and behaviors sustaining inequality.
+Understanding power and status dynamics is crucial for organizations committed to the equitable advancement of talent.
+Effective interventions must address the underlying motivations and behaviors sustaining inequality.

 My ongoing work aims to identify effective organizational interventions, such as mentorship and sponsorship programs.
-By understanding these interventions' mechanisms, we can better support diversity and inclusion meaningfully.
+By understanding these interventions' mechanisms, we can better support all employees meaningfully.